cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 ## How it works (regular case)

 1. S1 generates $N partial voting authorization tokens (pVATs).
-1. S1 generate $N anonymous email addresses (AEAs) like `anonymous-$j@voting.org` and associates them randomly to the N official addresses via email forwarding (S1 must run a mail server).
+1. S1 generate $N anonymous email addresses (AEAs) like `anonymous-$j@voting.org` and associates them randomly to the $N official user addresses via email forwarding (S1 must run a mail server).
 The association table is kept secret by S1.
 Especially S2 is not allowed to know the associations.
 1. S1 sends the list of all pVATs and all AEAs to S2.
 1. S2 also generates $N pVATs.
 Then S2 combines randomly each pVAT from S1 with one pVAT from S2 and thereby forms a complete voting authorization token (VAT).
 1. S2 also generates $N confirmation tokens of kind A (CT-A).